Forex trading for beginners Part 1: Financial Markets

 The FOREX Market

 The FOREX market is a critical segment of the currency market, known for its rapid growth and youth.
 The profitability of investments in this market is directly tied to exchange rate fluctuations.
-Its attractiveness lies in the speed of transactions and additional services, such as lending transactions, which further increase its appeal to investors.

 FOREX Market